rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! warning

-    Do not add any VLANs to the VLT interconnect.
+    Do not manually add any VLANs to the VLT interconnect.
 The VLTi interface manages VLAN tagged/untagged traffic automatically between peers.
+That is, if a VLAN is present on both switches, the VLTi will be added to that VLAN automatically.
 Manually adding a VLAN configuration has been shown to disrupt traffic flow according to Dell.

 *Repeat these steps on the other VLT peer.*